BIRDSOpenSource/BIRDSOpenSource.github.io/how-tos/schedule.md

    - **PDR**: Validate preliminary designs, ensuring alignment with mission requirements.
    - **CDR**: Finalize detailed designs for all subsystems.

+If you know your expected launch date or when you want the project to be completed, you can identfy the dates of the above milestones to fit to your completion date.
+You should try not to spend too much time in the ideation phase, as the aim is to devlop a hands-on project, once you start building things will still change.

+Once you have your mission in mind, set out to start developing the subsystem requirements to make that mission successful.
+This will be inthe form of a requirements sheet (if you don't know how to do that, [you can find the tutorial here.]({{site.url}}/how-tos/req-sheet))

+Your MDR ideally shouldn't be more than 2 months after identifying your mission.

    **Result**: A high-level structure for the schedule is established.

 2. **List major project tasks.**